 - Give yourself time-Press conferences can include many moving pieces, and thus can take a lot of time to plan.
 Start early and have a checklist of tasks to accomplish before the event. - Pick your location wisely-The location of the press conference is key.
 It should be visually pleasing and relevant to the topic.
 For example, if you are announcing that a coal plant is set to retire, consider having the press conference in front of that coal plant, if appropriate. - Pick your speakers wisely-If you are partnering with other organizations for your press conference, you should limit each organization to one speaker.
 Choose the speaker with the best public-speaking skills.
-Consider diversifying your speaker lineup so it doesn't sound like the same type of person is saying the same thing over and over. - Keep it brief and uniform-Each speaker should have the same amount of time to speak, and each should keep his or her speech short (maximum of five minutes long).
-Choose a moderator who can keep these speakers on schedule and is not afraid to cut them off.

-- Always use visuals-Think about the photos that will accompany the story that you want the news to write.
+Consider diversifying your speaker lineup so it doesn't sound like the same type of person is saying the same thing over and over. - Keep it brief and uniform-Each speaker should have the same amount of time to speak, and each should keep their speech short (maximum of five minutes long).
+Choose a moderator who can keep these speakers on schedule and is not afraid to cut them off. - Always use visuals-Think about the photos that will accompany the story that you want the news to write.
 Are there signs or banners you can place in front of or behind your speakers?
 Are there costumes or outfits activists or speakers can wear?
 Strategically crowd your volunteers around the speakers or main focal point to show large turnout.
 If chairs are set up for attendees, make sure your volunteers fill in the front rows with their onmessage campaign t-shirts and signs. - Consider actions-While visuals are great, actions can be even better, especially if camera crews are present.
-Consider asking volunteers to participate in an action that is within reason and could visually represent the message you are trying to send. - Consider hiring a photographer or videographer-If you're able to, consider hiring a photographer or videographer, or see if one of your volunteers is a skilled photographer or videographer and can shoot your event.
+Consider asking volunteers to participate in an action that is within reason and could visually represent the message you are trying to send.

+- Consider hiring a photographer or videographer-If you're able to, consider hiring a photographer or videographer, or see if one of your volunteers is a skilled photographer or videographer and can shoot your event.
 That way, you can send out photos or video clips with your press release, tweets, and/or blog posts.
 This is particularly helpful if news photo and video desks are unable to cover your press conference.
-There's more information on this below. - Consider a call-in option-Most reporters, unless they are pitched early and often, will not be willing to travel to your press conference, so consider having a call-in option available.
+There's more information on this below. - Leverage social media-Try to document some or all of the press conference using social media channels like Facebook and Instagram.
+You can stream events using Facebook Live, Instagram Live, or other apps like Periscope, which posts a link to your stream on Twitter.
+Instagram Stories allows you to record and post short snippets of an event and overlay text, location tags, and more. - Consider a call-in option-Most reporters, unless they are pitched early and often, will not be willing to travel to your press conference, so consider having a call-in option available.
 This is an easy option for indoor press conferences but will probably not work for outdoor press conferences. - Prepare for questions-Leave ample time for questions, and identify beforehand which speakers will take which types of questions.
 Also be prepared to have no questions, and consider having a volunteer ask a question to get the ball rolling.